docksal/docksal/docs/content/core/volumes.md

 NFS generally works faster than `osxfs` so this option is default on macOS even for Docker Desktop setup.

-To see how your project's Docker volumes are defined when `DOCKSAL_VOLUMES=nfs` see [stacks/volumes-nfs.yml](https://github.com/docksal/docksal/blob/master/stacks/volumes-nfs.yml).
+To see how your project's Docker volumes are defined with `DOCKSAL_VOLUMES=nfs` see [stacks/volumes-nfs.yml](https://github.com/docksal/docksal/blob/master/stacks/volumes-nfs.yml).

 ### unison